How a small aluminum maker won U.S. trade protection

 How a tiny industry - only 4,000 U.S. workers are directly involved in making primary aluminum currently - won protection is a testament to savvy lobbying, and one firm’s ability to get the Trump administration to view it as a sector that would soon be gone without a government intervention.

-Century Aluminum Co, which operates the Hawesville smelter and ranks as the second-largest aluminum maker in the United States, spearheaded the fight.
-Almost everyone else that touches the metal, from the industry’s main trade association and consuming businesses from beer maker MillerCoors to Alcoa Corp - the country’s largest aluminum maker - were staunchly opposed to tariffs.
+Century Aluminum Co (CENX.O), which operates the Hawesville smelter and ranks as the second-largest aluminum maker in the United States, spearheaded the fight.
+Almost everyone else that touches the metal, from the industry’s main trade association and consuming businesses from beer maker MillerCoors to Alcoa Corp (AA.N) - the country’s largest aluminum maker - were staunchly opposed to tariffs.

 U.S. aluminum prices are based on a global benchmark—with a premium added on in the US to cover transportation and insurance.
 Since last year, the premium has included the 10% Trump tariff.
 Century and other domestic producers don’t pay the tariff, but still charge the same premium, giving them a pricing edge.

 But what is good for Century hurts most other parts of the industry.
-Automaker General Motors Co estimated metal tariffs would add $1 billion to its costs in 2019.
-Heavy equipment maker Deere & Co laid off 163 workers in Illinois and Iowa as the trade war drove up its costs and at the same time hurt demand for tractors from farmers facing diminished exports.
+Automaker General Motors Co (GM.N) estimated metal tariffs would add $1 billion to its costs in 2019.
+Heavy equipment maker Deere & Co (DE.N) laid off 163 workers in Illinois and Iowa as the trade war drove up its costs and at the same time hurt demand for tractors from farmers facing diminished exports.

 The fight between Century and almost every other firm in the aluminum industry underscores a divergence that has occurred over the last two decades.
 Many sectors of the U.S. aluminum business are thriving, including processors who take raw aluminum and shape it into parts for everything from airplanes to washing machines.